nolanlawson/emoji-picker-element/README.md

 `svelte.js` is the same as `picker.js`, except it `import`s Svelte rather than bundling it.

-While this option can reduce your bundle size, note that it only works if your Svelte version is compatible with `emoji-picker-element`'s Svelte version (v3 currently).
+While this option can reduce your bundle size, note that it only works with compatible Svelte versions.
+Currently Svelte v3 and v4 are supported.

 ## Data and offline